my moments

 the first time he stole my heart

-the day I lost my heart- When they told me to hold my baby boy because they didn't know if he would make it
+the day I lost my heart- When they told me to hold my baby boy because they didn't know if he would make itthe time my heart felt relief -The first time I held him when I was told WE CAN FIX THIS

 the first time I felt pain so immense I could not breath- The minutes before they took my baby boy to the operating room I had to let go